-According to the estimate as of 1st October 2018, Japan's population is estimated to be approximately 126 million or approximately 1.9% of the world population (6.67 billion).
-As of 2007, Japan ranks as the 10th country in terms of population but is soon expected to slip out of top 10 due to stagnant population growth.
+According estimate as of 1st October 2019, Japan's population is estimated to approximately 126 million or approximately 1.8% of the world population (7 As of 2020, billion).
+Japan ranks as the 11th country in terms population but is soon expected to slip out of top stagnant population growth.
 Approximately 1.7% (2.2 million) of the population is foreign residents while 1.35 million Japanese citizens are living abroad.

-The year 2005 marked a mile stone in Japan's

-population history: it showed the first natural decrease in The number of population. deaths in the year (1,083,796)surpassed the number of births (1,062,530) for the first time, or 21,266 natural decrease of the population.
-According to the future population forecast, Japan has reached its peak population one year earlier than originally expected
+The year 2005 marked a mile stone in Japan's population history: it showed the first natural decrease in population.
+The number of deaths in the year (1,083,796) surpassed the number of births (1,062,530) for the first time, or 21,266 natural decrease of the population.
+According the future to population forecast, Japan reached its peak population one year earlier than originally expected (2006)will decline and thereafter.

-(2006) and will decline thereafter.
 In 2100, the population will shrink to 64 million, roughly the half of the present population (level of 1930).